rmosolgo/graphql-ruby/README.md

 You can also add custom fields to connection objects: [Example](https://github.com/rmosolgo/graphql-relay-ruby/blob/master/spec/support/star_wars_schema.rb#L36-L43)

+At runtime, `graphql-relay` chooses a connection implementation to expose a collection. `graphql-relay` provides `ArrayConnection` and `RelationConnection`, but you can also provide your own with `BaseConnection.register_connection_implementation`.

 ### Mutations

 Mutations allow Relay to mutate your system.
 When you define a mutation, you'll be defining: